Tokio Yokoi: Career

 Yokoi was born on December 3, 1857, in Higo Province, which is now Kumamoto prefecture.
 He was the first son of Yokoi Shonan, a scholar and political reformer during the end of the Bakufu era.
 He was also related to Kanamori Michitomo, Tokutomi Soho, and Tokutomi Roka on his mother's side.

 In this photo of the 1883 All-Japan Christian Conference, Yokoi is in the third row, third from the left.

 Yokoi studied at the Kumamoto Yogakko and was part of the Kumamoto Band while studying there.
 In 1876, he moved to Tokyo and entered the Kaisei Gakko, but quickly transferred to Doshisha University.
-Yokoi graduated in 1879, was baptized by Joseph Hardy Neesima, and became a missionary in Imabari, Ehime.
+Yokoi graduated in 1879, was baptized by Rev, George Cochran, and before he became a missionary in Imabari, Ehime.
 Yokoi's conversion to Christianity was not taken well by his family; his mother threatened to commit suicide from shame.

 In 1883 he returned to Kyoto to lead the 3rd All-Japan Christian Conference with Miyagawa Tsuneteru and Ebina Danjo, and others from the Kumamoto Band.